traefik/hub/api-management/1-getting-started/README.md

 service/weather-app created
 ```

-Then, use `IngressRoute` to expose the weather app:
+Then, expose the weather app using an `IngressRoute`:

 ```yaml
 ---